China Crisis: Flaunt the Imperfection and mainstream success

 Their third studio album, Flaunt the Imperfection, was produced by Walter Becker of Steely Dan fame and reached No. 9 on the UK Albums Chart in May 1985.
 China Crisis was so honoured to directly work with Becker that they officially listed him in the group as a quintet consisting of Daly, Lundon, Johnson, Wilkinson, and Becker on the album's credits.
 He never formally appeared with the band (but made important playing contributions on the album) or the subsequent tour featuring new keyboardist Brian McNeill.
 Johnson was now credited as co-writer with Daly and Lundon.

-The album was promoted by the No. 14 UK hit single "Black Man Ray", which also enjoyed critical acclaim and international success, reaching the top 40 in Spain, Australia, New Zealand, Ireland, the Netherlands, etc. The follow-up, "King in a Catholic Style (Wake Up)", was a top 20 UK single at No. 19, but it would prove to be the band's last substantial hit.
+The album was promoted by the No. 14 UK hit single "Black Man Ray", which also enjoyed critical acclaim and international success, reaching the top 40 in Spain, Australia, New Zealand, Ireland, the Netherlands, etc. The follow-up, "King in a Catholic Style", was a top 20 UK single at No. 19, but it would prove to be the band's last substantial hit.
 A third release from the album, "You Did Cut Me", stalled at UK No. 54 but reached the top 30 in Ireland and top 10 in Spain.
-They simultaneously released a video compilation, Showbiz Absurd.
+Following their mainstream success, in June 1985 Daly and Lundon fronted the cover of Smash Hits magazine.

-The album was followed by a spring 1985 UK tour, performance at the Netherlands Pinkpop Festival in May, six dates in the US and Canada in July/August and further UK dates in October 1985.
+The album was followed by a spring 1985 UK tour, performance at the Netherlands Pinkpop Festival in May, six dates in the US and Canada in July–August and further UK dates in October 1985.
+They also released a video compilation, Showbiz Absurd.

 What Price Paradise

 In 1986, the band collaborated with producers Clive Langer and Alan Winstanley (known for their work with Madness) on What Price Paradise, which included "Arizona Sky", the album's first single release and another Australian hit.
+In addition, "Arizona Sky" achieved stateside success, giving the group a top 40 hit on the US Adult Contemporary chart.
 All of the band members were now credited as songwriters.
-A second single from the album, "Best Kept Secret", made UK No. 36 in early 1987 and reached the top 20 in Spain and Ireland.
+A second single from the album, "Best Kept Secret", made UK No. 36 in early 1987.
 It was to be the band's final top 40 hit single.

 The album was followed by China Crisis touring UK and North America in 1987.
 In summer 1987, they performed at the German Rock am Ring festival, at Stockholm Olympic Stadium, and at the Leysin Festival in Switzerland.

 Diary of a Hollow Horse

 The five-piece band worked with Becker once more on 1989's Diary of a Hollow Horse, which earned critical acclaim though little commercial success.
 It fared slightly better than its predecessor, making the UK top 60, and spawned the singles "St. Saviour Square" and "Red Letter Day", both achieving the lower reaches of the UK Singles Chart.
 Becker produced most of the album's tracks, but this time was not credited as an official band member.

-The album was followed by a May-June UK tour, which was the last performances of the five-piece band and the last China Crisis concerts for over five years.
+The album was followed by a May–June UK tour, which was the last performances of the five-piece band and the last China Crisis concerts for over five years.